ln2t/cvrmap/README.md

 # Usage

 To run CVRmap, you must first have data to crunch.
 The data are supposed to a BIDS (https://bids-specification.readthedocs.io/en/stable/) dataset.
-For each subject, you must have a T1w image, a BOLD image and a physiological file contained the breathing data (CO2) recorded during the fMRI scan.
+For each subject, you must have a T1w image, a BOLD image and a physiological file containing the breathing data (CO2) recorded during the fMRI scan.
 For instance, for `sub-01`, the data should look like this:

 ```
 sub-01/anat/sub-01_T1w.nii.gz